Solihull based ex Battle of Britain Spitfire Pilot dies age 99

 Find out more and donate at www.ssafa.org.uk/fight to help SSAFA reach more veterans who have served this Nation; they have sacrificed a great deal and deserve our support.

-Crufts International Dog Show from 9th to 12th March at the NEC
+Crufts International Dog Show from the 8th to 11th March at the NEC

 As always, Crufts provided Solihull SSAFA with the opportunity to staff the SSAFA stand for one day, leaving the other days to Greater Birmingham, Norton House and West Midlands North.
 We met lots of friends and fellow SSAFA supporters.
 Visitors had the opportunity to purchase poppy seeds, tee shirts and our lovely new SSAFA bracelets, or just chat to those on the stand about our work.
 There was also an opportunity to play our Tombola and unlike the show itself, everyone went away a winner!